 Printing Fun - Make an Impression

-Join us at The Stratford Perth Museum to learn about the rich history of letterpress and experience this early method of printed communication.
+From clay tablets to iPhones, how have our communication methods changed over human history?
+Learn about the rich history of letterpress and experience this early method of printed communication.
 This is a one-hour session full of learning and hands-on fun.

 Bookings for this program must be made at least 2 weeks prior to your visit.